Prattiz/Oraculo/README.md

 - [X] it must hear your voice
 - [] it must understand your voice
+- [] it must speak your language
+- [] it must speak to you
 - [] it must do what you command

 ## domain requirements -- --
-- [X] the libraries: speech recognition, PyAudio, Vosk must be installed
+- [X] the libraries: speech recognition, PyAudio, pyttsx3, Vosk must be installed
+- [] must pass every test

 ## non functional requirements -- --